 Step 5: Preview the scanning results, choose files we want to recover, and then click "Recover" to finish encrypted APFS data recovery on Mac.

-Step 2: Fix 'APFS encrypted volume won't accept password' by reformatting
+Then you can fix 'APFS encrypted volume won't accept password' by reformatting

 After reformatting, the APFS volume can be used again.
 More importantly, remember your password and don't let similar problem happen again.